 Both contain a lot of fat and connective tissue.
 These chops work well with slow cooking methods such as braising, stewing, or smoking.

 For this recipe, you want a chop that is leaner and more tender, like the rib chop or the loin chop.

-A rib chop offers a more tender cut of meat with a bone running along one side.
+- Loin Chop: It's also called a center-cut chop.
 If you want a substantial cut with more meat, the loin chop is your better option.
 It contains a T-shaped bone with meat on either side.
 The meat is tender and contains little connective tissue.

 Once you know how to cook electric skillet pork chops, you can start to experiment with different flavors and variations.

-Try different flavors of beer.
-A pale ale is going to have a lighter flavor than a rich, dark porter or stout.
-Add in additional herbs and spices.
-Basil, marjoram, and even mustard work well with pork.
+- Try different flavors of beer: A pale ale is going to have a lighter flavor than a rich, dark porter or stout.
+Pale ale goes well with pork.
+I also enjoy a wheat beer for this recipe.

 📋Recipe